 Open With a Line That Sets You Apart

-Keep in mind that the hiring manager who reads your cover letter will see dozens of other applicants.
+Keep in mind that the human resources manager who reads your cover letter will see dozens of other applicants.
 These will be written by people who are just as experienced as you.
 So your first line must be as compelling as possible.
 Or else, you risk losing the readers’ attention immediately.

 Career Consultant, CPCC, CPRW